Theresa Helburn: Early life

 Helburn was born in New York City to Julius Helburn, a leather merchant, and Hannah née Peyser, who established her own experimental elementary school.
 She attended the Horace Mann School and Winsor School in Boston before graduating from Bryn Mawr College in 1908.
 There she was active in theatre.
 She then studied playwriting at Radcliffe College and at the Sorbonne.

+Career

 She then taught theatre and wrote drama criticism.

+On 16 January 1918, her play, Enter the Hero was first produced by the St. Francis Little Theatre Players, in San Francisco.

-By 1918, the first of her own plays was produced on Broadway.
+By September 1918, the first of her own plays was produced on Broadway, Crops and Croppers at the Belmont Theatre, later published as Allison Makes Hay, in 1919.